r2xd889zyn-dot/millings-conformance-standard/README.md

 Because systems do not primarily fail when they act.

 → They fail when mis-formed reality becomes admissible and persistent.

+## Who Should Use MCS (Use Cases)

+MCS v1.0 applies to any system where decisions are made based on interpreted data.

+---

+### AI / Machine Learning Systems

+Use MCS when:

+• models produce outputs that are difficult to explain
+• decisions appear correct but outcomes are inconsistent
+• systems rely on probabilistic reasoning

+---

+👉 MCS helps identify:
+where model interpretation becomes incorrect state

+---

+### Enterprise Decision Systems

+Use MCS when:

+• automated workflows produce unexpected results
+• accountability is difficult to assign
+• decisions are distributed across teams or systems

+---

+👉 MCS helps identify:
+where decision origin becomes unclear or misaligned

+---

+### Healthcare & Medical Systems

+Use MCS when:

+• diagnostic systems rely on interpreted signals
+• small differences in data lead to different outcomes
+• correctness is critical and errors are costly

+---

+👉 MCS helps identify:
+how representation of patient data affects decisions

+---

+### Financial Systems

+Use MCS when:

+• systems rely on models or signals to act
+• outcomes are consistent but still incorrect
+• risk decisions depend on interpretation

+---

+👉 MCS helps identify:
+where market reality is misrepresented internally

+---

+### Governance / Compliance Systems

+Use MCS when:

+• systems pass audits but still fail in practice
+• enforcement is strong but outcomes drift
+• rules exist but don’t prevent failure

+---

+👉 MCS helps identify:
+where governance is applied too late in the process

+---

+### Human Decision Processes

+Use MCS when:

+• people interpret the same information differently
+• decisions seem logical but outcomes diverge
+• bias or framing affects outcomes

+---

+👉 MCS helps identify:
+how interpretation becomes belief, and belief drives action

+---

+### In simple terms

+If your system can be:

+• correct
+• compliant
+• and still wrong

+👉 MCS applies

 ---

 ## Official Standard

 📄 [Download MCS v1.0 (PDF)](standard/MCS_v1.0.pdf)